Redefining Intelligence

 What if AI could help humanity expand our awareness rather than replace the need for it?

-The Framework: Perceive • Relate • Apply
+The Framework: Perceive • Relate to • Apply

-In 2023, I presented a new definition of intelligence at the International Multispecies Methods Research Symposium at the University of Saskatchewan:
+In 2023, I presented a new definition of intelligence at the International Multispecies Methods Research Symposium at the University of Saskatchewan.

 Intelligence is not just a hierarchy of problem-solving.
 Intelligence is relational capacity—the ability to perceive linear and nonlinear information, relate to what is perceived, and apply awareness in service of collaboration among living systems.